 19 m (62 ft) square pyramidal skeletal tower with lantern and gallery.
 Entire

 lighthouse painted white.
-Lewis Melton's excellent photo appears in reduced size above, a closeup of the tower and another closeup of the lantern are available, Paul Huber has a view from the sea, Wikimedia has a photo, and Google has a satellite
+Lewis Melton's photo appears in reduced size above, a closeup of the tower and another closeup of the lantern are available, Paul Huber has a view from the sea, Wikimedia has a photo, and Bing has a satellite

 view of the station.
 The light station includes the Belize pilot station,

 with several buildings and a pier for the pilot boats.
 Located on a small

 island about 15 km (9 mi) southeast of Belize Harbour.
 Accessible only by

 boat, but visible from all ships entering the harbor.
 Site and tower closed.

 - Date unknown (station established 1904).
 Active; focal plane 25 m (82 ft);

 white flash every 10 s.
 25 m (82 ft) square pyramidal steel skeletal tower